-Martijn Boersma is a lecturer in the Management Department at the University of Technology Sydney Business School.
+Martijn Boersma is a senior lecturer in the Management Department at the University of Technology Sydney Business School.
 He is interested in the intersection of business and society and has extensively published on these topics.

 Martijn has been active in the trade union movement since 2012, when he joined Catalyst Australia, a progressive policy institute and think tank, which worked closely with trade unions, non-governmental organisations and academics to promote policy solutions for pressing social and economic issues.
 He has also worked as a researcher for United Voice, a trade union that represents over 120,000 Australian workers in various industries.
 Previously, throughout his seven year career with Greenpeace International in Amsterdam, his interest has been the socio-economic impact of global campaign work by civil society organisations.